yatima1460/Drill/README.md

 # TL;DR: What is this

 Search files without indexing, but clever crawling:
-- 1 thread per mount point
+- At least 1 thread per mount point
 - Use as much RAM as possible for caching stuff
 - Try to avoid "black hole folders" using a regex based blocklist in which the crawler will never come out and never scan useful files (`node_modules`,`Windows`,etc)
 - **Intended for desktop users**, no obscure Linux files and system files scans
-- Really works only with SSDs/M.2 or fast RAID arrays
+- Betting on the future: really works only with SSDs/M.2 or fast RAID arrays

 ![](https://raw.githubusercontent.com/yatima1460/Drill/gh-pages/screenshot.png)